aviskase/aviskase.github.io/content/articles/2016-05-10-en-swf-in-linux.md

-Title: How to watch SWF in Linux
+Title: How to Watch SWF in Linux
 Date: 2015-12-23

 Sometimes people use Jing to record videos for bug reports.
 This pest is saving them as SWF file.
 So, here is a simple note on how to open these videos in Linux.